It seems there is more interest in sunsets than sunrises.

 “I

-the weights of both emotions. “—they are
+if comparing the weights of both emotions. “—they are so closely related.”

 “Will

 you just go away?”
-She walked over to
+She walked over to stand beside Derian who was still stuck

-stand beside Derian who was still stuck in a statuesque pose.
+in a statuesque pose.
 “Leave us alone.”

 Edgar